callmejim1226/Fuse_File_System/README.md

 # Fuse File System

-For this project, I used given resources files (below) in order to build a FUSE filesystem driver that will let you mount a 1MB disk image (data file) as a filesystem.
+For this project, I used given resources files (below) in order to build a FUSE filesystem driver that will let us mount a 1MB disk image (data file) as a filesystem.
 It has a basic features of file system, such as, creating, reading from, writing into, renaming, and deleting files and directories.

 The following contents are provided as the starter codes: